echoatday/rac1-randomizer/README.md

 Add `# graph: false` to the top of the `seed.txt` file to disable debug graph generation.
 By design, this changes the seed so a seed file with and without `# graph: false` are different, regardless of wether anything else in the file is the same.

+## Difficulty settings
+Currently, difficulty is hard-coded in `logictables.lua` at line 390.
+By default on this version it has all casual strats enabled, as well as strats labeled 'skip', which are generally oob jumps or other crimes that do not require difficult tech.
+This feature is a work in progress.

 ## What does it do?
 - Infobots and weapons/items/gadgets are randomized.
 	- You always get infobots where you get infobots, and always weapons/items/gadgets where you get those.
 So there are two randomized pools.